CoreWebForms/CoreWebForms/README.md

 This will make use of `Microsoft.AspNetCore.SystemWebAdapters` to provide the `System.Web.HttpContext` that is at the core of the WebForms pipeline.

+# Try it out!

+Clone the project and run the sample.
+Two pages are available:
+  - `https://localhost:7226/dynamic_page.aspx` - Change the text in `dynamic_page.aspx` and watch it reload
+  - `https://localhost:7226/test.aspx` - A static page that just implements `System.Web.UI.Page`

 # Architecture

 ![Architecture](./docs/images/ui-arch.png)